Key Clinical Updates in E-cigarette- and vaping product-associated lung injury (EVALI)

 Case series of chest imaging findings in EVALI show various patterns of lung injury.
 Chest radiographs typically show bilateral pulmonary opacities.
 Chest CT has shown patterns seen in other disorders, such as hypersensitivity pneumonitis, acute respiratory distress syndrome (ARDS), diffuse alveolar hemorrhage, acute eosinophilic pneumonia, lipoid pneumonia, giant cell interstitial pneumonia, and organizing pneumonia.

-The differential diagnosis is broad for a patient with respiratory and gastrointestinal ...
+The differential diagnosis is broad for ...